 Graduate Preparation Program

-If you are a current or recent participant in any of the eligible graduate preparation programs, you can qualify for an application fee waiver to one graduate program at UC Riverside.
+If you are a current or recent participant in any of the eligible graduate preparation programs, you may qualify for an application fee waiver to one graduate program at UC Riverside.

 Only U.S. Citizens and U.S. Permanent Residents may request a waiver for the application fee.
 If you are currently in a graduate program or recently completed one and your graduate preparation program participation was from your undergraduate program, you are not eligible for a fee waiver.